YusakuNakajima/Cartesian-Impedance-Controller/README.md

 - `damping_factors_reconfigure`
 - `stiffness_reconfigure`

 For applying wrench, the `apply` checkbox needs to be ticked for the values to be used.
 Damping and stiffness changes are only updated when the `update` checkbox is ticked, allowing to configure changes before applying them.
+The `stiffness_reconfigure` also includes friction compensation parameters that can be adjusted in real-time.
 Note that the end-effector reference pose can not be set since it usually should follow a smooth trajectory.

 ### Changing parameters with ROS messages
 In addition to the configuration with `dynamic_reconfigure`, the controller configuration can always be adapted by sending ROS messages.
 Outside prototyping this is the main way to parameterize it.